amaralc/career-and-team-roles/README.md

 </br>
 </br>

+# Topologies and Interactions

+## Topologies

+Describing types of teams according to "Team Topologies - Organizing business and technology teams for fast flow".

+### Stream-aligned
+This topology is designed for delivering and supporting specific products or services.
+Stream-aligned teams are cross-functional and autonomous, with end-to-end responsibility for a particular product or service.
+Interaction modes within a stream-aligned team include daily stand-ups, regular planning and review meetings, and continuous collaboration through shared tools and communication channels.

+### Enabling
+Enabling teams exist to empower and support stream-aligned teams.
+They provide specialized skills, platforms, tools, and other resources to facilitate the work of stream-aligned teams.
+The interaction mode for enabling teams involves collaborating closely with stream-aligned teams, offering expertise, guidance, and support as needed.
+This can be through workshops, knowledge-sharing sessions, and one-on-one interactions.

+### Complicated subsystem
+This topology focuses on managing complex subsystems that are used across multiple stream-aligned teams.
+Complicated subsystem teams develop and maintain subsystems that require deep expertise and attention to detail.
+Interaction modes within this topology involve close collaboration with stream-aligned teams to understand their needs, provide technical guidance, and ensure smooth integration of the subsystem.
+Regular meetings, architecture reviews, and technical workshops are common interaction modes.

+### Platform
+Platform teams provide shared platforms, tools, and services that enable multiple stream-aligned teams to deliver their products or services more effectively.
+The platform team builds and maintains the platform, ensuring its reliability, scalability, and usability.
+Interaction modes in this topology include regular meetings with the stream-aligned teams to gather feedback, understand their requirements, and collaborate on platform improvements.
+The platform team also provides documentation, training, and support to ensure the successful adoption and utilization of the platform.

+## Interaction Modes

+### Collaboration
+Collaboration is an interaction mode that emphasizes working together, sharing knowledge, and leveraging the expertise of different team members.
+It involves active communication, cooperation, and coordination among team members to achieve a common goal.
+Collaboration can take various forms, such as team meetings, brainstorming sessions, pair programming, code reviews, and cross-team workshops.
+The objective of collaboration is to foster creativity, innovation, and collective ownership of work, leading to better outcomes and faster delivery.

+### X as a Service
+The "X as a Service" interaction mode refers to providing specialized services, tools, or platforms to other teams within the organization.
+The "X" can represent various functions, such as infrastructure, security, testing, data, design, or any other shared capability.
+In this mode, teams that possess specialized knowledge or resources act as service providers to support the needs of other teams.
+They offer their expertise, tools, or platforms as self-service or managed services to enable other teams to focus on their core responsibilities.
+This interaction mode promotes autonomy, standardization, and reuse of services, leading to increased efficiency and faster delivery.

+### Enabling
+The enabling interaction mode focuses on providing support, guidance, and resources to empower other teams.
+Enabling teams exist to facilitate the work of other teams, removing obstacles and enhancing their capabilities.
+They may offer coaching, training, mentoring, or access to tools and resources.
+The enabling mode fosters a culture of learning, growth, and continuous improvement.
+Enabling teams collaborate closely with other teams, understanding their needs, and helping them overcome challenges.
+By enabling and empowering other teams, this mode promotes self-organization, autonomy, and overall team effectiveness.

 # References

+- Skelton, M. and Pais, M. (2019).
+Team Topologies: Organizing Business and Technology Teams for Fast Flow.
 - Kniberg, H., & Ivarsson, A. (2012).
 Scaling Agile @ Spotify with Tribes, Squads, Chapters & Guilds.
 - Reilly, T. (2022).
 The Staff Engineer’s Path: A Guide for Individual Contributors Navigating Growth and Change.
 - Winters, T., Manshreck, T. and Wright, H. (2020).
 Software Engineering at Google: Lessons Learned from Programming over Time.